-Board Policy: 7061 Public Health Emergency
+See: Board Policy 7061 Public Health Emergency

-7. TECHNOLOGY USE AGREEMENT
+8. TECHNOLOGY USE AGREEMENT

-2023-2024 Student Technology Use Agreement for grades Pre-K through 12 and staff to communicate, collaborate, learn, and publish information.
+2024-2025 Student Technology Use Agreement for grades Pre-K through 12

+Helena School District #1 uses voice, data, and video electronic communication systems, including but not limited to devices, networks, servers, and hosted services, that allow educational opportunities for students and staff to communicate, collaborate, learn, and publish information.
 These system resources must be used to support education and/or research, and all student use must adhere to the educational goals and objectives of the district.
 Communications using the district systems are not private.
 Systems support and maintenance may require review and inspection of network activity, to include but not limited to student files and email.